-These easy and healthy tofu based veggie burgers receive an added nutritional boost from wheat germ, and plenty of flavor from the green onion, garlic powder, and soy sauce.
-If the wheat germ isn't quite your thing, try another filler, such as almond meal, or just add a little extra flour.
+These easy and healthy tofu-based veggie burgers receive a nutritional boost from wheat germ, and plenty of flavor from the diced onion and green onion, along with garlic powder and soy sauce.

 - 1/2 container firm or extra firm tofu (well-drained)

 - 2 tablespoons wheat germ

 - 2 tablespoons all-purpose flour

 - 2 tablespoons garlic powder